coloursofnoise/Resources/Reskinning-Entities.md

 - head to `Graphics/Atlases/Gameplay/objects/jumpthru` in the graphics dump and copy one of them.
 - paste it in `Mods/yourmod/Graphics/Atlases/Gameplay/objects/jumpthru/yourmod/campaignname/myjumpthru.png`.
 - in Ahorn, in the "Texture" field, use `yourmod/campaignname/myjumpthru`.
 Note that you can also change the footstep sounds with the "Surface Index" parameter.

+### Planets effect

+You can have a Planets styleground with custom planets:
+- if you want to use the vanilla planets as a reference, have a look at `Graphics/Atlases/Gameplay/bgs/10/smallXX.png` and `bigXX.png` in the graphics dump.
+- drop your custom planets in `Mods/yourmod/Graphics/Atlases/Gameplay/bgs/10/yourmod/campaignname/customplanetXX.png`, XX being a number starting from 00.
+You can have as many as you want, the planets displayed will be randomly picked from them.
+- in Ahorn, in the "Size" field for the planets effect, use `yourmod/campaignname/customplanet`.

+Note: if you check the graphics dump, you can see that the `Graphics/Atlases/Gameplay/bgs/10/Planets` folder has actual planets (instead of stars).
+You can use those by typing `Planets/big` and `Planets/small` in the "Size" field of your planets effect, without having to ship those with your mod!

 ## Reskinning entities through Sprites.xml